OWASP/owasp-summit-2017/_posts/2017-06-15-Juice-Shop-Live-Release-v4.md

-While the (fully automated) release is underway, I am happy to give an overview of the newly added features and maybe some participants already want to try them out right on the spot to be the first to conquer them?
+While the (fully automated) release is underway, I am happy to give an overview of the newly added features and maybe some participants already want to try them out right on the spot to be the first to conquer them? 🥇

-You can find the full list in
+You can find the full list of changes in
 [the release notes](https://github.com/bkimminich/juice-shop/releases)
 below: